-Today i wanted to share my recipe for Chocolate covered ginger biscuits.
-These biscuits are gluten free, refined sugar free and almost dairy free!
-I say almost dairy free because they contain 30 grams of grass fed whey protein powder from a brilliant uk brand called genetic supplements.
-Despite being dairy intolerant i decided to try this protein powder because it is marketed as being 98% lactose free, completely grass fed and came highly recommended.
-After using this product for a few months i have suffered no negative effects like i normally would with dairy.
-No shortness of breathe, no bloating and no stomach issues.
-In addition to this there is also grass fed butter in this recipe.
-I have allowed butter back in to my diet because its a great source of vitamin k2 and us dairy free folk will know vitamin k2 is so important for the absorption of calcium but is generally only available in dairy products.
-I will sometimes add a bit of grass fed butter to my coffee in the mornings to improve focus.
-Strange how some forms of dairy can leave me out of breathe while others can be absolutely fine.
+Today I wanted to share my recipe for Chocolate covered ginger biscuits.
+These biscuits are gluten-free, refined sugar-free and almost dairy free!
+I say almost dairy free because they contain 30 grams of grass-fed whey protein powder from a brilliant UK brand called genetic supplements.
+Despite being dairy intolerant I decided to try this protein powder because it is marketed as being 98% lactose-free, completely grass fed and came highly recommended.
+After using this product for a few months I have suffered no negative effects like I normally would with dairy.
+No shortness of breath, no bloating and no stomach issues.
+In addition to this, there is also grass-fed butter in this recipe.
+I have allowed butter back into my diet because its a great source of vitamin k2 and us dairy-free folk will know vitamin k2 is so important for the absorption of calcium but is generally only available in dairy products.
+I will sometimes add a bit of grass-fed butter to my coffee in the mornings to improve focus.
+Strange how some forms of dairy can leave me out of breath while others can be absolutely fine.
 Does anyone else find this?

 One of the main ingredients in this recipe is organic blackstrap molasses which is a new ingredient for me.
 I have learnt to absolutely love it.
 Molasses is the byproduct of refining sugar cane.
 You can get different types of Molasses but Blackstrap Molasses is the residue that is left over at the end of the process and as a result is high in vitamins such as calcium and magnesium and also has the lowest concentration of sugar.
 It is also said to be good at combating stress.
 Blackstrap Molasses is ideal for using in biscuits/cookies because it leaves you with a crunchy exterior while the insides remain chewy and delicious.